Engineering-Robotics Bachelor of Science

-The Bachelor of Science in Engineering is accredited by the Engineering Accreditation Commission of ABET.
+The Bachelor of Science in Engineering program is accredited by the Engineering Accreditation Commission of ABET, under the Commission’s General Criteria, with no applicable program criteria.

 Program Educational Objectives